 • BMI equal to or greater than 35 plus two obesity-related comorbidities, including diabetes, high blood pressure (hypertension), non-alcoholic fatty liver disease, and heart disease.

-• Have continued to demonstrate efforts towards weight loss without the physical outcome of gravitating towards a healthier weight.
+• Have continued to demonstrate efforts toward weight loss without the physical outcome of gravitating toward a healthier weight.

 • Be aware of the potential side effects.
 Although they may vary based on specific weight loss surgeries, common consequences include nausea and vomiting, diarrhea, infection, nutritional deficiencies, and medical complications.

-• You must be committed to a complete lifestyle change for a lifetime.
-From meeting to an interdisciplinary team regularly, to receiving lab checks frequently, to taking multivitamins consistently, you still must put in the effort towards a healthy lifestyle for the least health complication risks and greatest success.
+• You must be committed to a complete lifestyle change for a lifetime - like meeting with an interdisciplinary team regularly, receiving lab checks frequently, and taking multivitamins consistently.
+Overall, you still must put in the effort towards a healthy lifestyle for the least health complication risks and greatest success.

 Last but not least, know bistroMD is inspired and dedicated to your desired success!
 BistroMD delivers well-balanced meals scientifically-proven to facilitate weight loss.
 In fact, BistroMD's founding physician, Dr. Caroline Cederquist is board certified in medical weight loss.

 Bariatric surgery procedures.
 American Society for Metabolic and Bariatric Surgery. https://asmbs.org/patients/bariatric-surgery-procedures.
 Published May 2021.